DETAILED ACTION

 All limitations of the claim are taught by the 35 USC 103 rejection of claim 1 by Graham and Guan:

-The CT device according to claim 1, further comprising: a hook (see the hook of Guan incorporated into Graham), connected to an upper portion of the CT gantry (see the hook in Guan at a higher location), wherein the infusion assembly comprises an infusion bag and an infusion catheter (see the catheter and infusion bag of Guan incorporated into Graham as part of the hook and infusion clip), the hook is configured to hang the infusion bag, and the infusion clip is configured to carry the infusion catheter (as shown in figure 2 of Guan).
+The CT device according to claim 1, further comprising: a hook (see the hook of Guan incorporated into Graham), connected to an upper portion of the CT gantry (see the hook in Guan at a higher location), wherein the infusion assembly comprises an infusion bag and an infusion catheter (see the catheter and infusion bag of Guan incorporated into Graham as part of the hook and infusion clip), the hook is configured to hang the infusion bag, and the at least one infusion clip is configured to carry the infusion catheter (as shown in figure 2 of Guan).

 Regarding claim 3: